Wolf Hollow (novel): Plot summary

 It is 1943.
-Eleven-year-old Annabelle lives with her parents, grandparents, Aunt Lily, and two little brothers in the small town of Wolf Hollow, Pennsylvania.
+Eleven-year-old Annabelle Mcbride lives with her parents, grandparents, Aunt Lily, and two little brothers in the small town of Wolf Hollow, Pennsylvania.
 A quiet World War I veteran named Toby lives in an abandoned smokehouse nearby.
-Annabelle’s mother is sympathetic to the man, who always carries three guns and seems troubled but harmless.
+Annabelle's mother is sympathetic to the man, who always carries three guns and seems troubled but harmless.
 Sometimes Mother leaves food for him.
 She even loans him a camera she won in a contest because he seems so interested in photography.
 Annabelle and Toby cross paths but have little interaction with one another.

 One day, a 14-year-old bully named Betty Glengarry moves to Wolf Hollow to stay with her grandparents.
-Betty’s meanness is evident to all the kids, but she singles out Annabelle because she thinks Annabelle is wealthy.
+Betty's meanness is evident to all the kids, but she singles out Annabelle because she thinks Annabelle is wealthy.
 Betty waits on the path where Annabelle walks home.
 She threatens to hurt Annabelle and her brothers if Annabelle won’t bring her an item of value.

 Annabelle is nervous about Betty, but she decides to fight this battle without telling her parents.
 Annabelle doesn’t bring anything for Betty, so the bully continues to harass her.
 One day, she beats Annabelle with a stick.
-Another time, Betty breaks a bird’s neck right in front of Annabelle, just to get a reaction.
+Another time, Betty breaks a bird's neck right in front of Annabelle, just to get a reaction.

 Toby appears and tells Betty to leave Annabelle alone.
 Betty falls into a patch of poison ivy and suffers for days.
 Annabelle and her mother boil roots and take medicine to the Glengarry, but Betty is clearly still angry with Annabelle.

 After Betty heals and returns to school, she starts spending time with a boy named Andy.
 The two frequently leave together, even during the school day.
 One day during a break from class, Annabelle chats with Mr. Ansel when he drives by with his cart.
 Her friend Ruth is standing nearby.
 From the hill above, which is obscured by trees and brush, someone throws a rock.
 It hits Ruth in the eye, which results in permanent blindness.
 People later speculate the rock was meant for Mr. Ansel because of his German heritage.